 Another thing to consider is whether your house had an inspection but failed.
 Again, your ability to get coverage depends on the insurance company.
 Sometimes a policy will be denied until repairs are made.
 Alternatively, you may receive a policy that gives you a time limit to fix the issues.
 A buyer could also use this as a bargaining tool.
 If the house failed inspection because of a leak in the roof, the buyer could try to get a lower price and make the repairs him or herself.
 If you can’t get traditional homeowners insurance, there’s always a surplus lines policy, which is specifically for construction or at-risk properties and will be more expensive than homeowners insurance.

 For reliable, affordable home insurance, San Diego homeowners know they can trust Altra Insurance Services.
-We also provide renters, commercial, motorcycle, and auto insurance.
-San Diego residents can receive a free quote by calling one of our friendly agents today at 619-474-6666.
+We also provide renters, commercial, motorcycle, and auto insurance National City, residents can receive a free quote by calling one of our friendly agents today at 619-474-6666.